 “I feel like scoring is something I always did in high school.
 I led my team in scoring.
 I knew that with the Thunder that was not going to be my job,” says Dort.
 “Guarding is one of the things I always did at a high level.
 I really take pride in it.
 I felt this really separated me from a lot of players.”

 Two-way players in the NBA have become highly revered assets.
 When you watch a player like Kawhi Leonard guard the best players at one end, then flick a switch and go on a 10-point run at the other, you start to see flashes of similarities in Dort’s game.
 Although he’s still working on his game and learning more about spacing and being confident on the offensive end, his teammates and coach believe in him.
-Thunder head coach Billy Donovan thinks that Dort could become an and teammate Dennis Schröder told reporters, “He’s got to keep going.
+Thunder head coach Billy Donovan thinks that Dort could become an elite defender and teammate Dennis Schröder told reporters, “He’s got to keep going.
 Keep getting better on the offensive end.
 Play with confidence."

 Part of Dort’s evolution is staying levelheaded, which is an area Akinyooye works with him on.
 On nights like the game against the Spurs where the Thunder won by 28 points, Dort went a perfect 6-from-6 from the field and 2-from-2 from outside the arc.
 But there are also nights where players light up and take Dort to task.
 Akinyooye says they have a process post-game where he checks in to make sure he doesn’t get too ahead of himself or get too down when an assignment doesn’t go according to plan.

 “As he continues to grow as a player, he has to be a little more sharp with his fundamentals.
 He loves to put the work in.
 I don’t see that ceiling right now,” says Akinyooye.
 “I give him credit because once the game is over he does a good job of turning the page.
 He’s already talking about the tendencies of the next assignment.
 He’s always assigned to be the team’s best player.
 It’s a big ask for a 20-year old.”